 (b) a person in custody who is within any other part of court premises except a person who is in the custody of a law enforcement officer other than the sheriff or a bailiff and who has not been dealt with by a court.

-11. Property management at court custody centres
+11. Management etc. of personal property at court custody centres

 The CEO is responsible for the management and safekeeping of personal property held on behalf of —